How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 According to the most recent IPSOS Mori survey, Muslims make up about 4 percent of the Italian population.
 Since the outbreak of the shootings, Muslims in Italy have harshly condemned them.
 In Perugia, a city in central Italy, the imam declared that the perpetrators “do not represent Islam nor the teachings of the Qu’ran,” and that the attack damages the whole Muslim community.

 The major Islamic associations in Italy condemned the massacre, too.
-A group called CAIM, operating in northern Italy, issued a statement saying that the gunmen’s horrible deeds are to be considered “blasphemy” and that Italian Muslims will stay “united and strong in defense of legality, security, and peaceful coexistence of different cultures and religions.”
+A group called CAIM , operating in northern Italy, issued a statement saying that the gunmen’s horrible deeds are to be considered “blasphemy” and that Italian Muslims will stay “united and strong in defence of legality, security and peaceful coexistence of different cultures and religions”.

-The most prominent Islamic association in Italy, UCOII (League of the Islamic Communities in Italy), issued a press release declaring their “anger” against “this bloody crime,” and expressing their hope that European Muslims will not be subjected to “another unfair criminalization.”
+The most prominent Islamic association in Italy, UCOII (League of the Islamic Communities in Italy), issued a press release declaring their “anger” against “this bloody crime”, and expressing their hope that European Muslims will not be subjected to “another unfair criminalisation”.

-At the time of writing there have been no attacks to mosques or Islamic centers in Italy as a result of the Charlie Hebdo massacre.
-Still, some right-wing parties are taking advantage of the Paris bloodshed to callfor a suspension in the construction of Milan’s mosque, saying, “We won’t let people in Milan be endangered this way.”
+In Italy – in contrast to France – there have not been attacks to mosques and Islamic centres at the time of writing.
+Right-wing parties, however, are taking advantage of the Paris bloodshed to call for a suspension in the construction of Milan’s mosque, producing the following justification: “We won’t let people in Milan be endangered this way.”